fmerg/pymerkle/docs/source/encryption.rst

 Direct JSON encryption
 ------------------------

-*Encrypting a JSON into* the Merkle-tree means updating it with a newly created leaf storing the digest of the corresponding JSON.
+*Encrypting a JSON into* the Merkle-tree means updating it with a newly created leaf storing the digest of the corresponding JSON string.
 Use the `.encryptJSON`_ method to encrypt any dictionary with serialized values as follows:

 .. code-block:: python